nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 ***Deployment repository***: A repository can be designated as a deployment repository.
 Package revisions in *Published* state in a deployment repository are considered [deployment-ready](./concepts_elaborated.md#deployment).

+***Package revision workspace***, or `workspaceName`: a user-defined string and element of package revision names automatically assembled by Porch.
+Used to uniquely identify a package revision while in *Draft* state, especially to distinguish between multiple drafts undergoing concurrent development. **N.B.**: a package revision workspace does not refer to any distinct "folder" or "space", but only to the in-development draft.
+The same workspace name may be assigned to multiple package revisions **of different packages** and **does not of itself indicate any connection between the packages**.

-Some of these concepts bear examination in more detail - see [Package Orchestration Concepts Elaborated](./concepts_elaborated.md)
+Some of these concepts bear examination in more detail - see [Porch Concepts Elaborated](./concepts_elaborated.md)

 ## Core Components of Configuration as Data Implementation